Hands on with Developer Marketing

 Big companies like Amazon use a combination of speaking, sponsoring, and running events, but this sort of complete event marketing strategy is out of reach for most small startups.
 Speaking at events is a good place to start because you can usually go to the event for free and the conference does the hard work of sending you an audience.

-Content created for developers takes many forms:
+Content marketing to software developers takes many forms:

 - Documentation is important, especially if your company sells a complex product, but very few businesses use documentation as a marketing channel.

 - Tutorials and guides can help users see how to use your product in the real world.
 This can help augment your documentation and might be more illustrative.

 - Awareness-driving content is written to increase the top of your funnel, and might be published on external partner sites for more reach.
 Places like Dev.to, HackerNoon, and DZone all allow you to publish developer content for free.

 - Blog posts on your own website allow you to engage readers and increase newsletter sign-ups (assuming you have some sort of email capture).

 All of this content must be genuinely helpful or educational; you can’t fill your engineering blog with fluff and expect it to resonate.
 So, the most effective content marketing to developers is written by developers.
 Most people I talk to either get their in-house engineers to write, hire full-time developer advocates, or start a community writing program.